harsh-bca/Youth-Trends-Analysis/README.md

 ## 📁 Files Included

 - `data/` – Raw survey data files
+- `scripts/`- All scripts used in this project
 - `powerbi/` – Power BI `.pbix` dashboard file
 - `assets/` – Visuals and screenshots for the report
 - `README.md` – Project documentation (you’re reading it!)